nicktantk/tp/docs/UserGuide.md

 ### Finding clients: find

-Finds clients whose names or statuses match the given keywords.

-> **Note**: Type in the exact name or status to find the clients
+Finds clients whose names or statuses match the given keywords - Type in the exact name or status to find the clients

 **Format:**
 `find name KEYWORD [MORE_KEYWORDS]`